lmc-group/slate/source/includes/_errors.md

 429 | Too Many Requests -- You're requesting too many kittens!
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.
+530-539 | Special -- Please see the described message in the response